integralfx/MemTestHelper/DDR4 OC Guide.md

 * Binning is basically grading components based on their performance characteristics.
   Manufacturers would separate ICs into different containers/bins depending on their frequency.
 Hence the term binning.
 * G.Skill is one manufacturer known for extensive binning and categorization.
 Oftentimes, several different SKUs of G.Skill memory will belong to the same factory bin (i.e. DDR4-3600 16-16-16-36 1.35V bin of B-Die being binned the same as DDR4-3200 14-14-14-34 1.35V B-Die).
 * B-die binned for 2400 15-15-15 is significantly worse than good B-die binned for DDR4-3200 14-14-14 or even DDR4-3000 14-14-14.
-Don't expect it to have the same voltage scaling characteristics as good B-Die.
+Don't expect it to have the same voltage scaling characteristics as a good B-Die.
 * To figure out which frequency and timings are a better (tighter) bin within the same IC at the same voltage, find out which timing doesn't scale from voltage.
   Simply divide the frequency by that timing and the higher value is the tighter bin.
   * For example, Crucial Ballistix DDR4-3000 15-16-16 and DDR4-3200 16-18-18 both use Micron Rev. E ICs.
 Simply dividing the frequency by tCL gives us the same value (200), so does that mean they're the same bin?